Please Read How You Can Help Keep the Encyclopedia Free

 Neo-Confucian philosophical discussions, often featuring lengthy explanations of “ghosts and spirits” (Chinese: guishen; Japanese: kishin), differed markedly from ancient Confucianism.
 Confucius declined to discuss spiritual matters at length, even when asked about them specifically.
 Why address the world after, Confucius asked, when one has yet to master the way of humanity within this world?
 Confucius was not disrespectful of ceremonies for the spirits, but he did emphasize that he maintained a respectful distance from them.
 Still, if he found himself in attendance at such a ceremony, he behaved as if the spirits were actually there.
 Confucius' reluctance to discuss the spiritual dimension in any real detail has led many to speculate that he was an atheist, or perhaps a polite agnostic.

 In the wake of Buddhism, however, it was impossible for Confucians to ignore the topic of ghosts and spirits.
-Buddhist literature went into great detail about the Western Paradise, or the Buddhist heaven, and the many layers of hell where sinners would be punished by wardens of hell for an eternity.
+Buddhist literature went into great detail about the Western Paradise, or the Buddhist Pure Land, and the many layers of hell where sinners would be punished by wardens of hell.
 Graphic depictions of the spirit world, heaven, hell, demons, hungry ghosts, and angelic bodhisattvas made the accounts seem all the more credible.
 In Japan, Shinto as well had its own traditions of ghosts, spirits, goblins, and changelings.
 To counter such discourse, Neo-Confucians formulated their own explanations of spiritual phenomena, ones offering a more naturalistic account of the apparent activities of ghosts and spirits.
 These accounts can be interpreted as bordering on atheism or agnosticism and so are in keeping with Confucius' position, at least as some have interpreted it.
 Yet, they were far more lengthy overall than anything that Confucius or most prior Confucians had offered.

 A key feature of Neo-Confucian philosophical discussions of ghosts and spirits is their naturalistic metaphysical character.
 Rather than purporting to describe particular spirits, many Neo-Confucians, following Cheng Yi, explained ghosts and spirits as “traces of the creative transformations of the world.”
 More specifically, Neo-Confucians often interpreted what appeared to be ghosts and spirits as “the spontaneous activities of the two generative forces,” yin and yang.
 As yin and yang expanded and contracted, spiritual forces purportedly emerged with yang, and ghostly forces with yin.